car251290/Movie-app/README.md

 JavaScript functions are reusable blocks of code that perform a specific task, taking some form of input and returning an output.

 To define a function, you must use the function keyword, followed by a name, followed by parentheses ( ).
 Then you have to write the function logic between curly brackets { }

+Closures

+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.